daisybio/BiGAnts-PyPI-package/README.md

 ```python
 results.convergence_plot(scores)
 ```
-*Converged algorithm:
+* The algorithm converged:

 1. If the maximum score has stabilised for several iterations in a row (default is 6).

 OR

-2. If the average score became equal to the maximal score:
+2. If the average score became equal (or nearly equal) to the maximal score:

 ![text](https://github.com/biomedbigdata/BiGAnts-PyPI-package/blob/master/img/conv1.png?raw=true)

-*The algorithm did not converge:
+* The algorithm did not converge:

-If the average and the maximal score improve over the iterations but do not stabilize then just increase the number of maximally allowed iterations.
+If the average and the maximal score improve over the iterations but do not stabilize then just increase the number of maximally allowed iterations:

 ![text](https://github.com/biomedbigdata/BiGAnts-PyPI-package/blob/master/img/conv2.png?raw=true)

-If there the scores do not stabilize even after 60-100 iterations, please contact us.
+If the scores do not stabilize even after 60-100 iterations, please contact us.

 #### Bad probability update
 If you got the following error message: